stone-zeng/stone-zeng.site/_posts/2020-12-17-modular-tensor-category-1.md

 ![f-dual](/images/category-theory/f-dual.svg){:.invert}{:style="max-width: 360px;"}

-If combine the dual with tensor and braiding structures, we can then immediately find some important identities:
+If combining the dual with tensor and braiding structures, we can then find some important identities:

 - $(x\otimes y)^\vee = y^\vee\otimes x^\vee$